Lower Valley Farm Biodiversity Units For Sale

 Additionally, the scheme can contribute to a range of other ecosystem services including:

 • Community access to nature

 • Carbon sequestration

 The scheme will see the existing arable farmland converted to biodiverse habitats through habitat creation and enhancement.
-The habitats will be managed for at least 30 years and will aim to achieve ‘good condition’.
+The habitats will be managed for at least 30 years.

 The provision of biodiversity units ‘off-the-shelf’ reduces the risks and delays to developers in seeking credible solutions to satisfy off-site biodiversity gain requirements.

 There are huge advantages in delivering BNG requirements through a scheme of this nature:

 - Providing significant contributions to recognised local ecological priorities

 - Cost-effective delivery of high-quality habitat creation and enhancement at landscape scale